About tween animation

 Filter properties (filters cannot be applied to graphic symbols)

-Flash Pro supports two different types of tweens for creating motion.
-Motion tweens, introduced in Flash CS4 Professional, are powerful and simple to create.
+Animate supports two different types of tweens for creating motion.
+Motion tweens, are powerful and simple to create.
 Motion tweens allow the greatest control over tweened animation.
-Classic tweens, which include all tweens created in earlier versions of Flash Pro, are more complex to create.
+Classic tweens, which include all tweens created in earlier versions of Animate, are more complex to create.
 While motion tweens offer much more control of a tween, classic tweens provide certain specific capabilities that some users need.

 The differences between motion tweens and classic tweens include the following: